Genusbiz/docs/developers/installation-and-configuration/install-genus-apps-for-web.md

     </system.webServer>
   </location>
 ```
+### Timeout
+The default timeout value for a command in Genus Apps for Web is 45 seconds.
+From version 2018 it is possible to override this for the _File Upload_ effect when this is placed inside a _Combined_ command.
+This value can also be overriden for the _Run a Task_ effect.

 # Security settings
 The following settings is default when installing a new version of Genus Apps for Web.
 However, when upgrading the web.config file is not changed because of local editing of the file (rewrite rules, etc.).
 See [Genus Apps for Web hardening](../guidelines-and-best-practices/genus-apps-for-web-hardening.md) for more information.